Assistax: A Multi-Agent Hardware-Accelerated Reinforcement Learning Benchmark for Assistive Robotics: Results

-We provide evaluation for four baseline MARL algorithms across all three tasks in Assistax, where we constrain the robot and the human with shared rewards as per the Dec-POMDP formulation (see Section \ref{sec:background_and_related_wrok}).
-We evaluate MASAC, ISAC, MAPPO and IPPO, each with no parameter sharing \citep{christianos2021scaling} and simple feed-forward architectures.
-While we do not evaluate other architectures, we do provide implementations for each algorithms with a RNN architecture as well as parameter sharing options.
+We provide evaluation for four baseline MARL algorithms across all 5 Assistax tasks.
+We evaluate MASAC, MAPPO and IPPO, each with no parameter sharing \citep{christianos2021scaling}.
+For MAPPO and IPPO we also provide recurrent baselines.

-We conduct extensive hyperparameter tuning, testing at least 168 different hyperparameter settings for each algorithm-environment pair.
-We perform a random sweep for continuous hyperparameters and select a few reasonable settings for discrete hyperparameters.
-The final hyperparameters used, along with the results of the sweeps, can be found in the appendix.
-Below, we present the results for algorithms using the optimized hyperparameters from the sweep.
-We show learning curves and final returns for baseline algorithms in Figure \ref{fig:marl_all_tasks_results}.
-PPO variants typically outperform SAC algorithms, which present much higher variance in their performance.
-This discrepency is likely a symptom of challenges that arise for off-policy algorithms due to the non-stationarity introduced by other learning agents \citep{lowe2017multi}.